r-devel/r-dev-web/WindowsBuilds/Rtools42/rtools.md

 identical setup as the CRAN incomming packages checks and has already all CRAN and Bioconductor packages pre-installed.

-Rtools42 may be installed from the [Rtools42 installer](rtools42.exe).
+Rtools42 may be installed from the [Rtools42 installer](files/rtools42-$RTVER.exe).
 It is recommended to use the defaults, including the default installation location of `C:\rtools42`.

-When using R installed from the binary installer, no further setup is necessary after installing Rtools42 to build R packages from source.
+When using R installed by the installer, no further setup is necessary after installing Rtools42 to build R packages from source.
 When using the default installation location, R and Rtools42 may be installed in any order and Rtools42 may be installed when R is already running.

 ## Additional information

-A detailed tutorial on how to build R and packages using Rtools42 for R package authors and R developers is available for [R-4.2.x](R-4.2/howto.html) and
+A detailed tutorial on how to build R and packages using Rtools42 for R package authors and R developers is available for [R-4.2.x](R-4.2/howto.html)

+and
 [R-devel](R-devel/howto.html).